Skip to main content

 🚧 When running in Observer mode, Adapty SDK won't close any transactions, so make sure you're handling it.

-idfaCollectionDisabledoptionalA boolean parameter, that allows you to disable IDFA collection for your iOS app.
+idfaCollectionDisabledoptionalSet to true to disable IDFA collection and sharing.
 The default value is false.
-For more details, refer to the Analytics integration section.
+For more details on IDFA collection, refer to the Analytics integration section.

 Set up the logging system